Sitting at home with the rain falling brings up the question: is trout fishing in the rain worthwhile?

 .
 On more than one occasion I have spooked trout from the extreme shallows.
 Maybe they were foraging for worms in the submerged grass.

 I have not seen it myself, but a farmer once told me that he has seen trout gathering in spring eruption zones during floods.
-He could see the browns trout resting in the pocket of spring water surrounded by liquid mud.
+He could see the brown trout resting in the pocket of spring water surrounded by liquid mud.

 Such areas will also be worth a look.